Tracey Tucker, LCMHC

 Contact Tracey: tradeportcounseling@gmail.com

-Ashley Keough, LCSW
+Ashley Keough, LCSW, CCTP

 In the words of Brené Brown, “loving ourselves through the process of owning our story is the bravest thing we will ever do”.
 I have spent the last 9+ years in this professional capacity, working alongside children, adolescents, their families and adults.
 I believe that therapy is about collaboration, partnership and helping people acknowledge the growth and power inside them, even in the most uncomfortable of situations.
 I am thoughtful in my collaboration and connections with clients and families.
 I strive to connect in a professional, educational, empowering way to help clients harness their own ability to understand and own their story.
 I am well versed in utilizing evidence-based approaches to thoroughly assess and drive treatment planning.
 I am passionate, ambitious and I strive to help others learn, heal, grow and feel empowered through good times and bad.